tildearrow/furnace/doc/8-advanced/piano.md

 | move one octave down | move one octave up | open options |
 | fewer visible octaves | more visible octaves | swap buttons |

-when swapped, the bottons do the following:
+when swapped, the buttons do the following:

 |  |  |  |
 | :---: | :---: | :---: |